On Chain Governance: Definition, Types, and Examples

 A decentralized autonomous organization (DAO) is a type of on chain governance that allows a group of people to cooperatively manage a crypto project.
 DAOs are typically managed by smart contracts, which are programs that automatically execute certain actions when certain conditions are met.
 For example, a DAO may have a smart contract that automatically distributes funds to project developers based on their contributions.

-Decentralized crypto
+decentralized crypto

 2. Decentralized Autonomous Communities